 Having your BSN will be a big help in getting you an interview for any job but if you work in a competitive environment, it won’t do much to catch the eye of the hiring manager.
 You will be above an ADN-prepared nurse but your BSN won’t get you far beyond that.
 If you are looking to get into a leadership position you will need to further your education to be competitive for most jobs.
 If you’re looking to work in a rural area, a BSN would probably suffice, in more competitive markets, you might not even be able to apply without an advanced degree.

 MSN-prepared nurses are a luxury in staff positions and they are more common than you might expect.
 Many nurses get their MSN and decide that they don’t want the added responsibility or they don’t want to work full-time so they stay at the bedside.
-MSN-prepared nurses are a high value at the bedside.
+MSN-prepared nurses are of high value at the bedside.
 Their extra training coupled with their experience makes them highly marketable for staff positions.
 They will surely be more attractive than a BSN-prepared nurse.
 There are programs that offer RN to MSN degrees.

 If you have an MSN and are looking to get into a leadership position, it will likely be a competitive process.
 You will be set from an educational standpoint but given the level of competition and the fact that fewer leadership jobs exist, you will want to utilize other skills during the hiring process to get the job.
 One thing to consider when applying for a staff position with an MSN degree is to make sure you make it clear to the hiring manager that you don’t intend to pursue a leadership position in the near future.
 If they get that sense, they might not want to hire you out of fear that you will only be in that position for a short amount of time till you move on.
 That would mean the hiring manager hired you and spent a lot of money training you but didn’t get many benefits from hiring you because you left a short while after.